mardibiase/sigrid-integrations/report-generator/README.md

 **Objectives report:** Reports on progress towards your [Sigrid objectives](https://docs.sigrid-says.com/capabilities/portfolio-objectives.html).
 Includes both the overall trend and a breakdown per team.
   - Example: `report-generator -c <your-customer> --layout objectives`
+  - Optionally, you can use the `--start` argument to configure the reporting period.

 <img src="docs/img/sample-objectives.png" width="300" />